osama184gamal/separate-Fastq-files/README.md

 ## READMANE workflow team WGS project:
 In the wgs pipline we need read files in fastq format and ref sequence genome in fasta format.
-But we want to sythisise the fastq files, so we download the read files from the genome in bottle.
+But we want to sythisise the fastq files, so we download the read files from the genome in a bottle.
 Then we need to split the files depends on the reads size.

 ## Seperate fastq files using R program: